Greg Edwards (DJ)

 Greg Edwards (born 24 December 1947) is a British radio broadcaster and DJ.
-He is well known as the founder of Capital Radio's 'Soul Spectrum' programme (from 1975 onwards) and for the promotion of PIR records and associated artists when it was formed in 1971.
+He is well known as the founder of Capital Radio's Soul Spectrum programme (from 1975 onwards) and for the promotion of PIR records and associated artists when it was formed in 1971.
 He is credited as being a DJ who had a major influence on the promotion of soul and disco music in the UK during the 1970s and 1980s both on radio as well as the club circuit.

 Career

 Early years

-Edwards was born in Grenada and raised in New York City although he moved to the UK in 1968 as he was a club DJ in North West of England then moved back in 71 in order to assist in the running of the newly formed Philadelphia International record label which was founded by writer-producers Kenneth Gamble and Leon Huff.
+Edwards was born in Grenada and was raised in New York City,although he moved to the UK in 1968 as he was a club DJ in the North West of England, then moved back in 1971 in order to assist in the running of the newly formed Philadelphia International record label founded by writer-producers Kenneth Gamble and Leon Huff.

-He worked as an Executive at CBS records during this time, where he was responsible for the marketing and promotion of soul music, with acts such Earth, Wind and Fire, Billy Paul, Lou Rawls and Johnny Nash.
+Edwards worked during this time as an executive at CBS records, where he was responsible for the marketing and promotion of soul music, with acts such Earth, Wind and Fire, Billy Paul, Lou Rawls and Johnny Nash.

 Early BBC work, Capital Radio and "Soul Mafia"

-Whilst still working for CBS, Edwards was approached by BBC radio producer Dave Price to stand in for the Emperor Rosko radio show in 1972.
-(Rosko had to return to Los Angeles, as his father Joe Pasternak was ill).
-It is here that Edwards's radio career began, working for BBC Radio 1 on the Saturday noon – 3 pm slot.
+While still working for CBS, Edwards was approached by BBC radio producer Dave Price to stand in for the Emperor Rosko radio show in 1972.
+(Rosko had to return to Los Angeles, as his father, Joe Pasternak, was ill.)
+It was here that Edwards's radio career began, working for BBC Radio 1 on the Saturday noon – 3 pm slot.

-It was Edwards's intention to promote soul and jazz music which had very little UK airplay at that time.
-He also presented three editions of the long-running music show Top of the Pops, during March and April 1974.
-However, he decided to leave the BBC and work for the new Independent Radio Station set up in October 1973, called Capital Radio.
+It was Edwards's intention to promote soul and jazz music, which had very little UK airplay at that time.
+He also presented three editions of the long-running music show Top of the Pops during March and April 1974.
+However, he decided to leave the BBC and work for Capital Radio, a new independent radio station set up in October 1973.

 It was at Capital Radio that Edwards worked alongside DJs including the late Kenny Everett, Dave Cash and Chris Tarrant.
-From the mid-1970s and into the early 1980s he went on to present a Saturday early evening programme on Capital Radio called "Soul Spectrum" from 5-8pm where his infamous 'bathroom call' was announced, playing music for those who were 'getting ready to go out and party on the town'.
+From the mid-1970s and into the early 1980s, he presented a Saturday early evening programme called Soul Spectrum, which included his "bathroom call", playing music for those who were 'getting ready to go out and party on the town'.
 Edwards was one of a group of DJs who became stars on the club music scene.
-They were affectionately known as the ‘soul mafia’ with DJs Chris Hill, Jeff Young, Robbie Vincent and the late DJ Froggy (Steve Howlett) among them.
+They were affectionately known as the "soul mafia", with DJs Chris Hill, Jeff Young, Robbie Vincent and DJ Froggy (Steve Howlett) among them.

-Edwards was well known for promoting record labels on his station.
-He once said, "Buy anything that is issued on the Prelude label".
-The station even issued a 'soul spectrum playlist' each Saturday which was available from the station, located in Euston Tower, London.
+Edwards was well known for promoting record labels on his show.
+He once said: "Buy anything that is issued on the Prelude label."
+Capital, located in Euston Tower, London, even issued a "Soul Spectrum playlist" each Saturday.